Best Disney park for toddlers, ranked with tips from a mom

 In addition to rides, there’s an interactive show called Enchanted Tales with Belle.
 Another entertainment option is Mickey’s PhilharMagic, which is a 3D theater show starring a variety of beloved Disney characters.
 Fantasyland is also a great place to meet Disney princesses.
 You can meet Ariel at her Grotto or visit the Princess Fairytale Hall to meet Princess Tiana or Cinderella.

 Storybook Circus is another area where your toddler will want to spend some time.
-It’s home to Dumbo The Flying Elephant, The Barnstormer and Casey Jr. Splash N’ Soak Station.
+It’s home to Dumbo The Flying Elephant, The Barnstormer, and Casey Jr. Splash N’ Soak Station.
 There’s also a Walt Disney World railroad station here.
-Storybook Circus is also a great place for one parent to wait out a rider switch while the rest of the party rides TRON Lightcycle or Space Mountain.
+Storybook Circus is a great place for one parent to wait out a rider switch while the rest of the party rides TRON Lightcycle or Space Mountain.

 Pro tip: Dumbo has an indoor play area meant to break up your time in the queue.
 If you’re not waiting in line, you can visit this play area through a back door near the Barnstormer exit.
 It’s cool and dark, and there are bleachers where parents can sit and chill while the kiddos stretch their legs.

-In Tomorrowland, toddlers will love Buzz Lightyear’s Space Ranger Spin, Tomorrowland Transit Authority PeopleMover, Astro Orbiter and Tomorrowland Speedway.
+In Tomorrowland, toddlers will love Buzz Lightyear’s Space Ranger Spin, Tomorrowland Transit Authority PeopleMover, Astro Orbiter, and Tomorrowland Speedway.
 However, Tomorrowland Speedway does have a height requirement of 32 inches.

 2. Animal Kingdom